-As lead counsel, represented an executive-level exploration geologist as a plaintiff in a dispute arising from the breach of various employment agreements and unpaid oil and gas net profits interests.
-Safi was retained to take over as plaintiff’s counsel after the case had been underway for years, and within two months obtained a settlement more than 10 times the defendant’s last settlement offer before Safi entered an appearance.
+As lead counsel, Safi represented an executive-level exploration geologist as a plaintiff in a dispute arising from the breach of various employment agreements and unpaid oil and gas net profits interests.
+Safi was retained to take over as after the case had been underway for years, and within two months obtained a settlement more than 10 times the defendant’s last settlement offer before Safi appeared.

 Class Actions/Complex Litigation

-Represented, as a class action opt-out plaintiff, the Liquidating Trustee of the Estate of Circuit City Stores on antitrust claims against various defendants who engaged in a global conspiracy to fix the price of cathode ray tubes (“CRTs”), causing Circuit City to pay more for products containing CRTs (televisions and computer monitors) than it otherwise would have had to pay.
-Achieved cumulative settlements in excess of $130 million.
+Safi was on the Susman Godfrey team that represented, as a class action opt-out plaintiff, the Liquidating Trustee of the Estate of Circuit City Stores on antitrust claims against various defendants who engaged in a global conspiracy to fix the price of cathode ray tubes (“CRTs”), causing Circuit City to pay more for products containing CRTs (televisions and computer monitors) than it otherwise would have had to pay.
+In large part to Safi’s significant contributions to the case, the team achieved cumulative settlements in excess of $130 million.

-Currently serving on the legal team defending the International Rescue Committee (“IRC”) against a lawsuit brought by the Texas Health and Human Services Commission that seeks to restrict the federal government’s and IRC’s ability to resettle Syrian refugees in Texas.
-Obtained denial of a preliminary injunction and a subsequent dismissal of all claims asserted against IRC.
-See Texas Health & Human Services Commission v.
-United States of America et al., 2016 WL 1355596 (N.D.
-Tex.
-Feb.
-8, 2016).
-The case is now on appeal.
+Safi served on the Susman Godfrey team defending the International Rescue Committee (“IRC”) against a lawsuit brought by the Texas Health and Human Services Commission that seeks to restrict the federal government’s and IRC’s ability to resettle Syrian refugees in Texas.
+SG obtained denial of a preliminary injunction and a subsequent dismissal of all claims asserted against IRC.

-Defended a major property and casualty insurer against claims for bad-faith failure to settle personal injury claims.
+Safi defended a major property and casualty insurer against claims for bad-faith failure to settle personal injury claims.
 The South Carolina Supreme Court decided a key issue in the client’s favor, which effectively thwarted the insureds’ and the personal injury plaintiffs’ attempt to manufacture a bad-faith claim through a confession of judgment.
-See Skipper et al. v.
-ACE Property & Casualty Insurance Company et al., 775 S.E.2d 54 (S.C.
-2015).